 So here’s one of the top items on my iPod accessory wish list: a dock connector extension cable.
 One that plugs into the bottom of a dockable iPod and then provides a cable—it doesn’t have to be long—with a dock connector at the other end rather than a dock plug.
 If I had one of these, I could attach the connector end to the dock cradle of a

 Altec Lansing inMotion, or

-and then plug the other end into my iPod’s dock port.
-Presto—cool dockable accessories
+JBL On Stage and then plug the other end into my iPod’s dock port.
+Presto—cool dockable accessories and safely protected iPod.

 So which one of you iPod accessory vendors is going to help me out here?